The Deadline is Closing in!

 In addition, there's a race for the elementary School District 15 board (five candidates for four seats).
 In Nunda Township, there's a supervisor contest, and in McHenry Township, longtime Assessor Carol Perschke is challenged by Mary Mahady.
 There's also a race for McHenry Township trustee.

 Sidetrack!
 Hoping to successfully improve the overall style with my steadfast blog.
-Feelings about the nice branding of http://macgregormedia.ca?
-Truly a sensational commercial photography service that cares if ever looking within the general Quebec area.
+Feelings about the nice branding of https://americandentalofgeorgia.com?
+Truly an astonishing Georgia based oral surgeon with heart if ever looking within the general GEORGIA area.
 Make your vote.
 Thx!

 The District 156 bond issue would add about $14 to the tax bill of the owner of a $200,000 home in the first year.
 Actually, because of savings from refinancing, it's net effect would be to keep the tax bill the same, but if it is voted down, said homeowner would save about $14.
 The bond issue is intended, school officials say, to bring students' technology resources up to date, plus add some building security upgrades.